Andrea Pennacchi

-Andrea Pennacchi (born 11 October 1969) is an Italian actor, playwright, theater director, and author.
+Andrea Pennacchi (born 11 October 1969) is an Italian actor, playwright, theatre director, and author.

 Biography

 Pennacchi was born in Padua.
 In his youth, he was a rugby player.
 He graduated with a degree in modern languages and literature at the University of Padua.
 He had also trained to be a pilot through the Italian Air Force.

-While a university student, he took a theater course and became interested in acting.
-He worked as an assistant to director Gigi Dall'Aglio and learned the fundamentals of directing and writing for theater.
+While a university student, he took a theatre course and became interested in acting.
+He worked as an assistant to director Gigi Dall'Aglio and learned the fundamentals of directing and writing for theatre.
 He wrote and performed the shows Eroi in 2011 and Villan People in 2013.

 In November 2024, he published a historical mystery novel, Se la rosa non avesse il suo nome.